connerccook/asm-git-workshop/README.md

 # asm-git-workshop
-Code thats being used during the ACM git worksop
+Code that is being used in the ACM git workshop
+I'm Conner